Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Choices and challenges

 The final component is the loss function.
-We used the sum of the squared errors over time for the dSL and the related NNLS as a meta-learner for the eSLs.
-Note that non-parametric approaches can be used as alternative meta-learners \citep{Phillips_2023}.
+We used the sum of the squared errors over time for the dSL and the related NNLS as a meta-learner for the eSLs. \citet{Krikella_2024} suggested a decomposition of the Brier score as a loss function, weighted to emphasising either the discrimination or the calibration-in-the-large.
+Note that non-parametric algorithms can be used as alternative meta-learners \citep{Phillips_2023}.
 Our loss function and meta-regressions were weighted to give less importance to the least recent sessions.
 We used weights similar to those proposed by \citet{Malenica_2023}, but they acknowledged that domain knowledge must drive this choice.
 Again, we could define several eSLs with different weighting schemes to put into an unweighted dSL.
 In addition, the predictions from the CV folds were not bounded to plausible values, which potentially biased the squared error at time $t$ but also at the subsequent times since the loss function was the cumulative sum.
 This can explain why the dSL did not achieve the best MSE in our application.
 Using this loss function also implied disregarding the fold in which at least one learner did not converge to not bias the cumulative loss.